Raspberry Pi: What is it, how to get started & the best Raspberry Pi available

 Before you can think about getting things powered on, you're going to want to check out one of the best Raspberry Pi cases.
 And to go with that, you'll need to make sure you have some heat sinks and fans to ensure that your Pi doesn't overheat, especially if you plan on using it as a retro console.

 Although we compared it to an iMac earlier, this isn't entirely true for the Raspberry Pi or even the Pi 400.
 You'll still need to grab one of the best Raspberry Pi screens to see what you're doing after installing the operating system.
-With the Pi 4, you can use up to two of the best 4K monitors simultaneously, courtesy of the dual micro HDMI ports found on the board.
-But there are also smaller options available, including one directly from Raspberry Pi that was designed for the Pi 4 board.
+With the Raspberry Pi you can use up to two of the best 4K monitors simultaneously, courtesy of the dual micro HDMI ports found on the board.
+But there are also smaller options available, including one directly from Raspberry Pi that was designed specifically for the board.

 Last but not least, you're going to want to grab a keyboard and mouse.
 We recommend borrowing a friend's old and dusty wired keyboard and a wired mouse for the initial setup.
-But after you get into the OS, you can use a Bluetooth keyboard and mouse just like your normal-sized desktop PC.
+But after you get into the OS, you can use any keyboard and mouse just like your normal-sized desktop PC.
 All it takes is a little bit of setup, and you'll be ready to go.

 Getting a Raspberry Pi kit